 More information on what is involved in LPC study can be found here.

-If you’d rather become a barrister than solicitor, then the Bar Professional Training Course (BPTC) is for you.
+If you’d rather become a barrister than a solicitor, then the Bar Professional Training Course (BPTC) is for you.
 As you need the LPC under your belt before you start a training contract, so you need the BPTC before being accepted onto a pupillage.

 The path to becoming a barrister is even more competitive than the solicitor dog fight.
 The BPTC also costs a hefty £8000-£18000, not including living costs, with no guarantee of a pupillage.
 We’re not trying to dissuade you from wanting to become a barrister, we’re just making you aware that it’s bloomin’ tough.

 A third option available to you after graduating with an LLB is to study an LLM!
-It’s a Masters of Laws degree that allows students to specialise in developing you academic research skills in one area of law.
+It’s a Masters of Laws degree that allows students to specialise in developing your academic research skills in one area of law.
 LLMs are useful for those who want to enter the industry in a stronger position to shape their specialisations and expertise.
 Alternatively, an LLM is highly regarded by industries such as banking, finance and consultancy.
-Additionally, this type of degree can also be suitable for anyone keen to dive further into academia, and perhaps continue onto a PhD, or MPhil.
+Additionally, this type of degree can also be suitable for anyone keen to dive further into academia and perhaps continue onto a PhD, or MPhil.

 Postgraduate courses for non-law graduates

 Like your mates who did the LLB, you too have posed for that lovely graduation photo and done the whole ‘throw the hat in the air’ nonsense.
 But now you’re keen on following a career in law.
 But what postgraduate courses are necessary for you?